 Born in England in 1966, Alex Henery moved to Australia with his family in 1979.
-He studied double bass at the Sydney Conservatorium of Music from 1985 to 1986 before moving to New York, and later Boston.
+He studied double bass at the Sydney Conservatorium of Music (1985–1986) before moving to New York, and later Boston.

 On his return to Australia in 1998, he was appointed Principal Double Bass with the Sydney Symphony Orchestra.
-He performs regularly at various music festivals and has been featured as a soloist with the SSO, performing Bottesini’s Concerto for two double basses with his colleague Kees Boersma, and Bottesini’s Concerto No.2 in B minor in 2004.
-In addition to his work with the Sydney Symphony Orchestra, Alex Henery also teaches double bass at the Sydney Conservatorium.
+He performs regularly at various music festivals and has been featured as a soloist with the SSO several times, performing works Bottesini’s Concerto for two double basses (with his colleague Kees Boersma), Bottesini’s Concerto No.2 and Tan Dun’s Wolf Totem concerto.
+He has also been a featured soloist with the Shanghai and Tasmanian symphony orchestras.
+In addition to his work with the Sydney Symphony Orchestra, Alex Henery is a lecturer in double bass at the Sydney Conservatorium.